falyan/Install-okd/okd-4.17-technical-documentation.md

 ## Create OKD Manifest

 1.  **Ignition File Generation**
-   Create ignition files for the bootstrap, master, and worker nodes ojn bastion server
+   Create ignition files for the bootstrap, master, and worker nodes on bastion server

 ## Installation with Bootstraping

 2.  **Bootstrap Installation**
-   Initialize the control plane and start the cluster installation process.
+   Initialize the control plane and start the cluster on Bootstrap server fot first installation process.

 3. **Master Worker & worker Node Joining**
    Join remaining nodes to complete the OKD cluster setup.